 *We may allow a little wiggle room if your piece goes over the word limit some, but keep in mind that the longer the work, the more scrutiny it will receive as room in the magazine is limited.
 If you would like to submit an excerpt from a novel, novella, full-length memoir, or longer short story/play/essay, you may do so, but it must be able to stand on its own.

-Submissions will be taken via email.
+Submissions are taken via email.
 For written submissions, please specify which genre they are.
 Submit written work in Word documents rather than PDF files.
-For visual art submissions please specify the medium and dimensions of the piece.
+For visual art submissions, please specify the medium and dimensions of the piece.
 Attach each individual piece to an email as .jpeg or .png files, rather than PDF files.
 No zip folders, please, and no secondary upload sites (wetransfer, dropbox, etc).
-You may send them to firstname.lastname@example.org.
+Send submissions to email@example.com.

 We will get back to you about whether or not your piece has been accepted for publication late into the spring semester before the release of the magazine.